-Crisis Financial Assistance Programs help individuals who do not qualify for any other emergency programs or whose needs cannot be met through other resources.
+Crisis Financial Assistance helps individuals who do not qualify for other emergency programs.
+They also help those whose needs aren't met through other resources.

-Assistance cannot be provided from more than one program and often there must be other committed funds from the person, family, friends or community agencies to allow the crisis need to be met.
-A Social Worker will assess your situation and review program requirements with you to determine if help can be provided.
-If assistance can’t be provided, the Social Worker will talk with you about community agencies that may be able to assist.
+A social worker will assess your situation and review program requirements with you.
+This will determine if help can be provided.
+Otherwise, the worker will talk with you about community agencies that may be able assist.

-- There must be a documented crisis, beyond the individual's control, that occurred within the last 30 days that would have caused the person to be unable to fulfill the financial obligation for which they are requesting assistance.
+- that would have caused the person to be unable to fulfill financial obligations.
+Specifically, the ones for which they are requesting assistance.